 The Foundation is guided by our board of directors, which is comprised of current and former executive-level employees within Blue Cross and Blue Shield of North Carolina, in addition to a medical community representative who also serves on the Blue Cross NC corporate board of trustees.
-Patrick Conway, President and CEO of Blue Cross NC, serves as our Chairman.
+The President and CEO of Blue Cross NC, serves as our Chairman.

 QUESTIONS RELATED TO GRANTMAKING

 Who is eligible to apply for a grant from your foundation?

 Organizations are eligible for grants from the Foundation if they have qualified for exemption under Section 501(c)(3) of the IRS Code or are public instrumentalities (i.e., a government entity).
 Individuals, private foundations [as defined by Section 509(a) of the Code] and Type III supporting organizations are not eligible to receive grants..

 Will my organization be required to submit an audit with its proposal?

 Depending on the size and type of organization the following financial information is required:

 - Organizations with $500,000 or more in annual revenues are required to submit a certified public accounting audit.

 - Organizations with at least $100,000, but less than $500,000 in annual revenues are required to submit financial statements reviewed by an independent certified public accountant.

 - Organizations with annual revenues less than $100,000 are required to submit financial statements certified as accurate and complete by the organization’s chief executive officer.
 Financial statements should include at a minimum a Statement of Financial Position (or Balance Sheet) listing assets and liabilities and a Statement of Activities (or Income Statement) listing revenues and expenditures.